-Interview: Kathy Ireland On Hemp, CBD, And Fun Times With Warren Buffett And Bill Gates | Benzinga

 Interview: Kathy Ireland On Hemp, CBD, And Fun Times With Warren Buffett And Bill Gates

-Supermodel turned ultra-successful entrepreneur Kathy Ireland recently entered the CBD industry.
+Supermodel turned ultra-successful entrepreneur Kathy Ireland entered the CBD industry in 2020.

-Through a licensing partnership, Ireland and hemp company Vertical Wellness will produce a line of CBD products for beauty, health and wellness, and pets.
-They will be marketed under several kathy ireland World Wide brands.
+Through a licensing partnership, Ireland and hemp company Vertical Wellness produced a line of CBD products for beauty, health and wellness, and pets.
+They were marketed under several kathy ireland World Wide brands.

 The entrepreneur also joined Vertical Wellness' advisory board.